Skip to main content

 Golden Record: Golden Record defines a business partner data record which successfully passed a set of predefined quality rules.
 These rules qualified the data record into a harmonized, standardized, and semantically unified data structure which is defined by Catena-X. The Golden Record status is a prerequisite for each BP data record to receive a valid BPN.

-Company Data: Company data are business partner data that represent the organizational structures of the sharing member.
+Company Data: Company Data are business partner data that represent the organizational structures of the Sharing Member.

 • differences in response and request